pgrajzl/satellite-overhead/quickstart.md

 fetcher.fetch_tles()
 ```

-SpaceTrack is called identically, however you must have set the environment variable `IDENTITY` with you username and `PASSWORD` with your password:
+SpaceTrack is called identically, however you must set the environment variable `IDENTITY` with your username and `PASSWORD` with your password:

 ```python
 from sopp.tle_fetcher.tle_fetcher_spacetrack import TleFetcherSpacetrack